josephjohnjj/dask-ml-scaling/README.md

 In this tutorial, we leverage [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to identify the most appropriate hyperparameters for the defined pipeline.
 Assessing hyperparameters with GridSearchCV involves a "fit" operation that demands substantial computational resources.
 Therefore, we employ distributed training using Dask to efficiently distribute the computational workload.

+Scikit-learn uses [joblib](http://joblib.readthedocs.io/) for single-machine parallelism.
+This lets you train most estimators (anything that accepts an `n_jobs` parameter) using all the cores of your laptop or workstation.
+Alternatively, Scikit-Learn can use Dask for distributed parallelism.
+This lets you train those estimators using all the cores of your *cluster* without significantly changing your code.